 This week’s webinar hosted by socialprotection.org on July 13th was part two in the ISPA Tools webinar series which delved into the application of CODI in Belize.
 Organised by the Inter Agency Social Protection Assessments Coordination Team, it was moderated by Almudena Fernandez, a Policy Specialist from the UNDP while the two panelists included Ilija Talev, a Social Policy Specialist from UNICEF and Thomas Otter, Director at the ECI.
-The recording is available here and the presentation here.
-All blog posts for this series can be found under the ISPA tools tag.

 After introductions by Almudena, Ilija began the webinar by discussing the need for a Social Protection mapping project in Belize.
 He pointed out that the conditions and the country’s situation were ripe for the application of the CODI Tool.
 The timeliness of this mapping project suited the necessity for it, as the country was widely poverty-stricken with a large part of the population having insufficient access to food and sanitation.
 To compound this, the delivery of social services was highly fragmented.
 In addition, there was a large buy-in from the government, a national strategic framework within which to place the mapping project, as well as commitment from the ministry of Finance and Economic Development which was vital for a successful mapping to take place.